The U.K. stockpiles for a chaotic Brexit that may never happen

 But the mother of two isn’t getting ready for a hurricane.
 Instead, she is one of the many Britons stockpiling goods in case of the most chaotic and unpredictable Brexit outcome: The United Kingdom leaving the European Union without a negotiated withdrawal agreement.

-A “no-deal” Brexit — which is scheduled to happen on Friday, April 12 if 27 E.U. leaders don't unanimously agree to delay the process further — would leave the U.K. floundering without any international trade agreements, potentially causing huge delays to imports and exports of commodities, consumer items and medical supplies.
+A “no-deal” Brexit — which is scheduled to happen on Friday if 27 E.U. leaders don't this week unanimously agree to delay the process further — would leave the U.K. floundering without any international trade agreements, potentially causing huge delays to imports and exports of commodities, consumer items and medical supplies.

 If the supermarket shelves end up bare as a result, Cuffe says her stockpiled food can keep her family going for about a week.